practicusai/docs/docs/explore.md

 A new folder has been created.

-You can also download and upload files on Cloud Node and run the necessary scripts for databases.
+You can also download and upload files on Cloud Worker and run the necessary scripts for databases.

 ### Upload
 A directory is selected for the upload process.